JeanMeche/talks/2025-03-14-venice/src/slides.md

 layout: cover
 ---

-# The need for a new model
+# The need for a new reactivity model

 <v-click>